 The Bank currently uses Basic Indicator Approach to Operational Risk for regulatory capital calculations.
 The Bank defines operational risk as the risk of loss resulting from inadequate or failed internal processes, people and system or from external events.
 With the evolution of Operational Risk Management into a separate distinct discipline, the Bank's strategy is to further strengthen its risk management system along new industry standards.
-Accordingly, the Bank has set up a separate Operational Risk Management (ORM) Unit.
+Accordingly the Bank has set up a separate Operational Risk Management (ORM) Unit.
 ORM Unit resides within Risk Management Group (RMG).
-Its responsibility is to implement Operational Risk management tools across the Bank for effective measurement and monitoring of operational risk faced by different areas of the Bank.
+Its responsibility is to implement operational risk management framework across the bank for effective measurement and monitoring of operational risk faced by different areas of the Bank.

-The Bank's operational risk management process involves a structured and uniform approach across the bank.
-It includes risk identification and assessments, the monitoring of Key Risk Indicators (KRIs) and Risk Control Self-Assessment (RCSA) activities for key operational risks.
-In order to build a robust operational risk monitoring mechanism, an Operational Risk Steering Committee (ORSC) has been constituted to effectively address operational risk issues.
+Bank's operational risk management process involves a structured and uniform approach across the Bank.
+It includes risk identification and assessments, the monitoring of Key Risk Indicators (KRIs) and Risk & Control Self-Assessment (RCSA) activities for key operational risks.
+In order to build a robust operational risk monitoring mechanism, an Operational Risk Management Committee (ORMC) has been constituted to effectively address operational risk issues.

-The Bank has implemented a comprehensive "Operational Risk Management Framework" which has also been approved by the Board of Directors.
-The purpose of bank-wide Operational Risk Management Framework is aimed at laying out clearly defined roles and responsibilities of individuals / units across different functions of the Bank that are involved in performing various operational risk management tasks.
+The Bank has implemented a comprehensive operational risk management policy which has also been approved by the Board of Directors.
+The purpose of bank-wide operational risk management policy is aimed at laying out clearly defined roles and responsibilities of individuals / units across different functions of the Bank that are involved in performing various operational risk management tasks.
 Operational risk is much more pervasive in a financial institution and every operating unit is exposed to operational risk, regardless of whether it is a business or a support function.
-This framework has been devised to explain the various building blocks of the operational risk management processes, and their inter-relationships.
-The framework also captures both qualitative and quantitative guidelines for managing and quantifying operational risks across the Bank.
+This policy has been devised to explain the various building blocks of the operational risk management functions and their interrelationships.
+The policy also captures both qualitative and quantitative guidelines for managing and quantifying operational risks across the Bank.